 Brannan Island State Recreation Area is halfway between San Francisco and Sacramento along the east bank of the Sacramento River.
 Brannan is not entirely an island, but it is surrounded on three sides by water.

 For day use the park has a huge six-lane boat launch and a swimming are on Seven Mile Slough which is closed off to the boats.
 During the summer months, the swimming beach has a lifeguard on duty.

 Brannan Island visitor center offers displays and publications on the Delta’s wildlife and history.
 There is a large group picnic area that can hold up to 200 people.
 Two of the most popular activities at Brannan Island are fishing and boating.

 Fishing Brannan Island

 Anglers catch striped bass, sturgeon, catfish, black bass, bluegill, crappie, perch, bullhead and an occasional salmon or steelhead in the river and sloughs around the park.
 If you bring a boat you have access to hundreds of miles of rivers, sloughs, levees, old river channels, and marshes.

 Five miles southeast of Brannan Island, Franks Tract State Recreation Area, with most of its acreage underwater, is accessible only by boat.
 Boating and water skiing are popular here, and the flooded island provides excellent fishing.

 Camping Brannan Island

-Camping is very popular at Brennan Island and is a very affordable weekend or vacation destination.
+Camping is very popular on Brennan Island and is a very affordable weekend or vacation destination.
 There are 102 developed sites, including five accessible sites, with tables and stoves.

 Campsites can accommodate tents, trailers, and RVs up to 36 feet, but there are only water hookups.
 During the summer, weekends are usually booked up, but you can still get a reservation during the week without too much trouble.

-Heidi’s Outrigger Marina and Saloon is on the other side of the slough from the campground and the nearest place for dining.
+Heidi’s Outrigger Marina and Saloon are on the other side of the slough from the campground and the nearest place for dining.